robohlstrom24/troubleshooting-journal/README.md

 This project tracks all troubleshooting activities performed during the completion of other projects (desktop refurbishment, software troubleshooting demonstrations, and home network creation).
 Each entry applies the CompTIA 7-step troubleshooting methodology, demonstrating working knowledge of A+ and Network+ concepts.

 The style and structure of entries are designed to mirror ITSM systems (e.g., Spiceworks, Jira Service Management, ServiceNow).
-Entries include ticket-style formatting simulating how issues are resolved in a professional IT environment, along with links to their corresponding repositories.
+Entries include ticket-style formatting which simulates a professional IT environment, along with links to their corresponding repositories.

 ## Example